rsmith-nl/calculix-build-pastix/README.md

 ```

 And finally it is time to build the CalculiX solver itself.
-The script installs this version as `ccx_i8` in `~/.local/bin`.
+The script installs this version as `ccx_i8` in the `bin` directory.
-Comment this out or change it if you want to put it somewhere else.
+From there, copy it to a location in your `PATH`

 ```
 sh 08_build_calculix.sh | & tee logfiles/calculix.log